Aadithapa456/Weather-app/README.md

-# Weather App
+# Weathora

 ## Overview

 The **Weather App** is a web-based application that provides real-time weather information.
-It intelligently caches data for offline use and minimizes unnecessary API requests by utilizing a **PHP backend** for data management.
+It intelligently caches data for offline use.
+The weather was developed as a part of my college project.

-This project was built as part of my **JavaScript learning journey**, focusing on API integration, caching strategies, and backend communication.

 ---

 ## Features